This page provides the basic operation and configuration parameters for the zDC.

 zDC commands supported by the z/OS modify command

-The fomat of the z/OS modify command is the following:
+The format of the z/OS modify command is as follows:

 Modify <JobName or StcProcName>,DT1 <cmd>

 Possible commands are listed in the table below.

 |DTM%V||Force display (ZDC952) of utilization of the zLocal message queue.|